 - Reduce interest rates.
 Through buying government bonds, the market price of bonds rises, leading to a reduction in long-term interest rates.
 Lower interest rates should, in theory, encourage greater economic activity in the economy.

 What happens when quantitative easing ends?

-There will come a point when increased economic activity means the Central Bank no longer feels the need to buy more securities.
-At this stage, the increased money supply from quantitative easing may be inflationary because with increased confidence, the banks now start to lend the cash that they have previously been hoarding (saving). (though there is no sign of this occurring yet)
+There will come the point when increased economic activity means the Central Bank no longer feels the need to buy more securities.
+At this stage, the increased money supply from quantitative easing may be inflationary because, with increased confidence, the banks now start to lend the cash that they have previously been hoarding (saving). (though there is no sign of this occurring yet)